 As the world progresses with advanced technology, many industries are changing to meet the demands of these technological advances.
-But, the project-centric and relation-based construction industry are among the least digitalized industries compared to other industries.
-There is a time that the construction workers require the most current information about the project, but it's not readily available.
-This results in a loss in time, cash and resource, which, in turn, leads to the project being delayed.
-The company's image could be discoloured because of the delay.
+But, the project-centric and relation-based construction industries are among the least digitalized industries compared to other industries.
+There was a time when the construction workers required the most current information about the project, but it was not readily available.
+This results in a loss in time, cash and resources, which, in turn, leads to the project being delayed.
+The company’s image could be discoloured because of the delay.

 To prevent these problems, you need an option that can handle all of its duties and allow employees to access information remotely without having to be tied to a physical place.
 Cloud computing technology will overcome these limitations since it can be accessed from any device, including computers, smartphones, iPad tablets and more and is accessible from anywhere and at any time.

 In addition to cloud storage, it also holds data that is available to all.
 Employees are constantly visiting new job sites distant from their offices.
 Therefore, cloud technology allows the workers of the construction site to stay connected to everyone and get all the latest information fast.

 What is Cloud computing?

 Before the internet became insanely quick and accessible, processing was done locally on your computer, and the information was stored on your hard drive.
 This meant the hardware restricted you.
 If you were not equipped with the computing capability to run a program that required a computer upgrade, you’d have to upgrade your system.
 If you were running through space on the hard disk, you’d have to erase the files or purchase another external storage device.

 When broadband internet entered the picture, things changed.
 The huge capacity of internet speeds meant that data could be transferred hundreds of times faster and that all devices would be on 24X7.
 These two factors created an enormous potential.
 With computers connected 24 hours a day and the time limitations for moving data reduced, you can today use servers that store, process, and manage information on the internet, removing the dependence on physical hardware.